philihp/score/README.md

 - npm install
 - npm run server

-Make sure you have the same node installed as in [.tool-versions](https://github.com/team-combat/game-database/blob/master/.tool-versions)
+Make sure you have the same node installed as in [.tool-versions](https://github.com/team-combat/game-database/blob/master/.tool-versions).
+Changes to files in `src` are picked up automatically.
+To regenerate ranking data, run `node build-site.js` again, or kill and restart your server with the above command.